 The Omnirax Podcast 3 product is a compact, triangular table, meant for three users.
 It is made of High Pressure Laminate material with black wedge tee-molded edges.
 It has a rack cabinet built in, with a pop-off back panel and two openings in the table top for cord management.

-There is an option to buy a YellowTec m!ka mic boom system along with the workstation so you have three microphone boom arms that you know will work fit perfectly with the tabletop. 🏗️
+There is a custom option to buy a YellowTec m!ka mic boom system along with the workstation so you have three microphone boom arms ready to go.
+With this audio setup you can be assured that it will work fit perfectly with the tabletop assembly and capture each voice flawlessly. 🏗️

 You can purchase a sit-down model or a stand-up model.